 Туре Measure Outcome Absolute Each year, 75 percent of all tested students who are enrolled in at least their second year will perform at proficiency on the New York State English language arts exam for grades 3-8.
-Achieved Absolute Each year, the school's aggregate Performance Level Index (PLI) on the state English language arts exam will meet that year's Annual Measurable Objective (AMO) set forth in the state's NCLB accountability system.
-Achieved Comparative Each year, the percent of all tested students who are enrolled in at least their second year and performing at proficiency on the state English language arts exam will be greater than that of students in the same tested grades in the local school district.
-Achieved Comparative Each year, the school will exceed its predicted level of performance on the state English language arts exam by an Effect Size of 0.3 or above (performing higher than expected to a small degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
+Did Not Achieve Absolute Each year, the school's aggregate Performance Level Index (PLI) on the state English language arts exam will meet that year's Annual Measurable Achieved

+Objective (AMO) set forth in the state's NCLB accountability system.
+Comparative Each year, the percent of all tested students who are enrolled in at least their second year and performing at proficiency on the state English language arts exam will be greater than that of students in the same tested grades in the local school district.
+Choose an item.
+Comparative Each year, the school will exceed its predicted level of performance on the state English language arts exam by an Effect Size of 0.3 or above (performing higher than expected to a small degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
 (Using 2013-14 school district results.)
 Achieved Growth Each year, under the state's Growth Model the school's mean unadjusted growth percentile in English language arts for all tested students in grades 4-8 will be above the state's unadjusted median growth percentile.
-Did Not Achieve Optional Each year, the percent of students at or above Level 3 on the State ELA Achieved exam in each tested grade will be greater than that of the following and similar schools: CSD 11, PS 83, PS 103, PS 106, and PS/MS 194
+N/A

-ICAHN 5 completed its first testing year, the same year of the first common core-based exam.
-ICAHN 5 students outscored their peers in District 11 and the schools identified for comparison.
+ICAHN 7 students outscored their peers in District #8 and the schools identified for comparison.
 In the coming year we plan to analyze the impact of our instruction on at risk students, and those scoring in the high Level 2 to low Level 3 range to identify possible changes we can introduce to support their increased academic achievement.
 Given the impact of the common core learning standards, we shall also review and adjust as needed student reading, writing, and listening skills.